gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/autosymbol/readme.md

 info
-tap and single-hold for r p j b t s d f g h  is not realized by tap dance, but in matrix_scan_user and process_record_user because of tap_dance array overflows some numbers 1234__7891 could also get a custom solution with different modifier handling Ã¤Ã¼Ã¶ behave similar to these numbers
+tap and single-hold for r p j b t s d f g h  is not realized by tap dance, but in matrix_scan_user and process_record_user because of tap_dance array overflows some numbers 1234__7891 could also get a custom solution with different modifier handling äüö behave similar to these numbers
-DBL_TAP_HOLD is handled as SINGLE_TAP if modifiers are active SHIFT + r_hold > R instead of S(]) DBL_TAP_HOLD is autocorreted to bb pp rr tt  instead of b+ p~ r] t) AHK does aÃ¤ > Ã¤ ... autocorrection
+DBL_TAP_HOLD is handled as SINGLE_TAP if modifiers are active SHIFT + r_hold > R instead of S(]) DBL_TAP_HOLD is autocorreted to bb pp rr tt  instead of b+ p~ r] t) AHK does aä > ä ... autocorrection
 *
 TAP Dance Problems/Inconsistencies
 DBL_TAP_HOLD m has autorepeat **** but DBL_TAP_HOLD * has no autorepeat